Variational subspace methods and application to improving variational Monte Carlo dynamics: Bridge: improving variational dynamics accuracy with subspace methods

 In \cref{tab:estimator_costs}, we report the computational complexity of querying the probability distribution and local estimator for each estimator.
 While the determinant state estimator is more expensive per sample, numerical experiments reported in \cref{fig:estimator_difference_small} indicate that it leads to more accurate results.
 To evaluate the performance of each estimator, we run Bridge with a given basis of states for a single quench of the $4 \times 4$ transverse-field Ising model, which is discussed in more details in \cref{sec:numerical_results}.
 We run Bridge with each Rayleigh matrix estimator on a single A100 GPU with an increasing number of samples.
 We find that the best performance is obtained with the determinant state estimator, and so we will be using this estimator for the numerical results of \cref{sec:numerical_results}.
-See \cref{app:rm_estimators} for more details and discussion regarding the various possible estimators of the Rayleigh matrix and their associated benchmarks.
+The importance of using the determinant state estimator will be further exemplified with \cref{fig:various_delta_sos}, which shows that the performance of the sum of states estimator is inconsistent and highly dependent on the choice of the pseudo-inverse singular value cut-off.
+In \cref{app:rm_estimators}, we provide further details regarding the various possible estimators of the Rayleigh matrix and their associated benchmarks, as well as theoretical justification for the superiority of the determinant state estimator.
+In particular, we justify that the determinant state estimator is more resilient to basis states that are near linear dependence, which is the case for approximate dynamics states such as those obtained by p-tVMC, especially as the size of the basis increases.

+\paragraph{Relation to Ref.~\cite{Sinibaldi2024Galerkin}} In Ref.~\cite{Sinibaldi2024Galerkin}, the authors employed a similar method of variational optimization of linear coefficients to post-process global-in-time dynamics, using the sum of states estimator.
+In their specific case, the basis states are not approximate dynamics states, and therefore do not necessarily suffer from near linear dependence.
+Additionally, the size of their bases are small, never exceeding 20 states, which might explain why the sum of states estimator was sufficient.
+However, as detailed in \cref{app:rm_estimators}, bases of states obtained by the time-dependent variational principle or p-tVMC are typically near linear dependence, which causes the sum of states estimator to fail, such that we instead rely on the more resilient determinant state estimator.